zbalkan/zbalkan.github.io/_posts/2025-11-25-technitium-misp.md

 * The [**MISP Connector App**](https://github.com/TechnitiumSoftware/DnsServer/tree/master/Apps/MispConnectorApp), which integrates curated threat intelligence directly from MISP.
 * Enhancements to the [**Log Exporter App**](https://github.com/TechnitiumSoftware/DnsServer/tree/master/Apps/LogExporterApp), enabling support for **Extended DNS Errors (EDE)** ([RFC 8914](https://datatracker.ietf.org/doc/html/rfc8914)), allowing Technitium to attach machine-readable block reasons—whether the domain was blocked by a local list or through MISP intelligence.

-I authored both the MISP Connector and the Log Exporter App to bridge exactly these operational gaps: self-hosted intelligence enforcement and reliable DNS observability.
+`<humblebrag>`I authored both the MISP Connector and the Log Exporter App`</humblebrag>` to bridge exactly these operational gaps: self-hosted intelligence enforcement and reliable DNS observability.

+For collecting EDE information in DNS response, the DNS query must send EDNS first.
+Not every client supports it, therefore you must be aware of empty `edns` fields in logs.
+{: .notice--info}

 {% include gallery id="galleryMispDashboard" caption="MISP provides an overview of CTI" %}